coral-xyz/anchor-book/src/chapter_3/errors.md

 Error:
         /anchor/tests/unchecked/programs/unchecked/src/lib.rs:15:8
         Struct field "potentially_dangerous" is unsafe, but is not documented.
-        Please add a `/// SAFETY:` doc comment to the field enumerating potential security risks.
+        Please add a `/// SAFETY:` doc comment explaining why no checks through types are necessary.
         See https://book.anchor-lang.com/chapter_3/errors.html#safety-checks for more information.
 ```